BarisClb/DynamicMongoRepositoryApi/README.md

 #### &nbsp;ByFields Methods

-&nbsp; Two keywords are introduced for this Methods:
+&nbsp; Three Keywords are introduced for this Methods:
+- "$eq" (equals)
 - "$gt" (greater than)
 - "$lt" (less than)
-&nbsp; You need to place them in front of the key; otherwise, it will be processed as "equals".
+&nbsp; You need to place Keywords in front of the field Keys; otherwise, it will not be processed.

 ##### &nbsp; Examples

-- { "id": 1 }
+- { "$eqid": 1 }
   - id equals to 1
 - { "$gtPrice": 6 }
   - Price is greater than 6